strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

->Polymorphism is when classes share a common super class and the blink method gets stuff from abc and then blink in the Happy class has access to variables and methods from Smiley and Blinkable.
+>Polymorphism is when classes share a common super class and the blink method gets atributes from abc.
+Then blink in the Happy class has access to variables and methods from Smiley and Blinkable.
 >
 >Polymorphism is when there are multible classes with comman elements inhireting from one supper class.